PatrikBak/GeoGen/README.md

 ## Installation

-The system requires to have [.NET Core 3.1](https://dotnet.microsoft.com/download/dotnet-core/3.1) installed.
+The system requires to have [.NET 5.0](https://dotnet.microsoft.com/download/dotnet/5.0) installed.

 ### Building